Waiting for Kittens

 Final considerations.
 Think about what you want to name your kitten.
 Once you register your kitten, you cannot change the name with the registry.
 Also, be sure to prepare all household members on the arrival of your new addition.

 If you utilize Options 1 by picking up from our home, you may pay the balance before arrival or at the time of arrival.
-We accept Cashier's Check or Zelle.
+We prefer Cash as it is easier to verify its legitimacy.
 We do not accept personal checks, Western Union, or Money Gram.

 Congratulations on the new addition to your family!
 Be sure to quarantine them right away.
 The calm environment will help ease some of the stress your new kitten is under due to travel and the transition to a new home.